Antetokounmpo has big day, Bucks trounce 76ers 132-94

 Bobby Portis added 17 points for the Bucks.
 Bryn Forbes and Jordan Nwora scored 13 each.
 Jrue Holiday had 12.
 Donte DiVincenzo and Pat Connaughton added 11 apiece.

-Shane Milton and Tyrese Maxey scored 15 points each to lead the 76ers.
+Shake Milton and Tyrese Maxey scored 15 points each to lead the 76ers.
 Dwight Howard had 12 points and 12 rebounds but also picked up his 15th technical foul.
 Howard’s next technical foul will result in a one-game suspension.

 “There’s not another player on the floor in my opinion that would have gotten a tech for the same thing Dwight did,” Rivers said.
 “Not one player would have gotten that tech.
 But it just happened to be Dwight Howard, and he gets techs.”